nextstrain/ncov/README.md

 We suggest creating a branch for each language after the each release of the English version.
 Unfortunately this means that the changes are not visible through nextstrain.org until release, but we are working on improving this.

-The situation reports are generated from markdown files (such as [this one](https://github.com/nextstrain/ncov/blob/master/narratives/ncov_sit-rep_2020-01-25.md) for 2020-01-25).
+The situation reports are generated from Markdown files (such as [this one](https://github.com/nextstrain/ncov/blob/master/narratives/ncov_sit-rep_2020-01-25.md) for 2020-01-25).

 #### Current translations: